NBlaze860/Shipsy-Inventory-Manager/docs/AI_USAGE.md

     - **Reasoning:** To establish a clean, scalable, and maintainable foundation for the frontend application, following common React best practices.
 This organized structure separates concerns and makes the codebase easier to navigate.
     - **Verification method:** The user can verify the new folder structure within the `frontend/src` directory and review the updates to the documentation files.
     - **Related Commit:** Pending user commit

+    - **Verification method:** The user can manually review the code changes in the created files and the updates to the documentation files.
+    - **Related Commit:** Pending user commit

+10. **Date:** 2025-08-15 04:00 PM (Approximate)

+    - **Context:** The user wanted to implement React Router in the frontend and set the default route to `/login`.
+    - **Exact Prompt:** The user provided instructions via the `GEMINI.md` file to implement `react-router-dom`, create routes for the login and register pages, and set `/login` as the default route.
+The user also requested to update the documentation files.
+    - **AI Output Summary:** The AI successfully updated the `App.jsx` file to include the necessary routing logic and updated the `DESIGN.md`, `ARCHITECTURE.md`, and `AI_USAGE.md` files to reflect these changes.
+    - **Applied Changes:**
+      - `frontend/src/App.jsx`: Updated the main App component to include routes for the login and register pages, and a redirect from `/` to `/login`.
+      - `docs/DESIGN.md`: Added a new section explaining the frontend routing decisions.
+      - `docs/ARCHITECTURE.md`: Added a new section explaining the frontend routing architecture.
+      - `docs/AI_USAGE.md`: Added this entry to log the interaction.
+    - **Reasoning:** The goal was to implement a clean and modular routing solution for the frontend application.
+The changes provide a seamless user experience by directing unauthenticated users to the login page by default.
+    - **Verification method:** The user can manually review the code changes in the `App.jsx` file and the updates to the documentation files.
+    - **Related Commit:** Pending user commit